Oceanic Iron Ore (CVE:FEO) Trading 17.1% Higher – Still a Buy?

-Oceanic Iron Ore Corp.
-(CVE:FEO – Get Free Report) traded up 17.1% during mid-day trading on Saturday .
-The stock traded as high as C$0.21 and last traded at C$0.21.
-26,550 shares were traded during mid-day trading, a decline of 73% from the average session volume of 99,526 shares.
+Shares of Oceanic Iron Ore Corp.
+(CVE:FEO – Get Free Report) traded up 17.1% during trading on Saturday .
+The company traded as high as C$0.21 and last traded at C$0.21.
+26,550 shares changed hands during mid-day trading, a decline of 73% from the average session volume of 99,526 shares.
 The stock had previously closed at C$0.18.

 Oceanic Iron Ore Price Performance

-In other news, Director Christopher Ross Batalha bought 700,000 shares of the business’s stock in a transaction on Friday, November 22nd.
-The shares were bought at an average cost of C$0.18 per share, with a total value of C$126,000.00.
-107.26% of the stock is currently owned by company insiders.
+In related news, Director Christopher Ross Batalha bought 700,000 shares of the company’s stock in a transaction on Friday, November 22nd.
+The shares were acquired at an average cost of C$0.18 per share, for a total transaction of C$126,000.00.
+Insiders own 107.26% of the company’s stock.

 Oceanic Iron Ore Corp., an exploration stage company, acquires and explores for iron ore properties in Quebec, Canada.
 It holds a 100% interest in the Ungava Bay iron property comprising three project areas, including Hopes Advance, Morgan Lake, and Roberts Lake, which covers an area of approximately 35,999 hectares of iron formation located in Nunavik, Quebec.